For many people, making tea is simply heating water and putting some tea into a cup. However, for Japanese people, this is definitely not sufficient!

 The information about these seasonal tea ceremony events can be found on the tea house’s Facebook page (in Japanese only).
 If you would like information about upcoming events, please don’t hesitate to send us an email or give us a call, and we will be happy to arrange a tea ceremony for you.

-By the way, even on days when no tea ceremony event is held, Koshoji is worth a visit.
+By the way, even on days when no tea ceremony event is held, Koshoji is still worth a visit.
 The impressive grounds invite you to take a stroll, and once your feet are tired, drop by one of the two tea houses and enjoy a matcha tea and confectionery set for just 500 yen while admiring the beautiful garden.

 Koshoji Temple (八事山興正寺)